johnny18-code/Mini-Depositing-System/README.md

 - Withdraw
 - Show Summary

 - Things can be simplified.
-Still learning Python... as weil as this Git-GitHub.
+Still learning Python as well as this Git-GitHub.